 To give you an example of how this works, let’s say you buy a $400,000 home.
 As of this writing, home values in Washington are growing at an annual rate of about 9%.
 But let’s assume a much more conservative 2% annual rate of growth.
 In 5 years, under those circumstances, your $400,000 home would be worth almost $433,000 (compound appreciation) – and if you sold your home at that point, the bank would get its loan paid off, but that extra $33,000 would be yours.

-If you buy a home and choose a fixed-rate loan program, you can have the comfort of knowing that your monthly mortgage payment will never go up.
-In fact, you would have the option of refinancing to a lower interest rate at some point in the future should interest rates drop, and this would cause your monthly mortgage commitment to go down.
+If you buy a home and choose a fixed-rate loan program, you can have the comfort of knowing that your monthly mortgage payment will never go up(other than some property tax increase, or home insurance fluctuation).
+In fact, you would have the option of refinancing to a lower interest rate at some point in the future should interest rates drop, and this would cause your monthly mortgage payment to go down.

 In addition to building equity, you also get tax advantages with home ownership.
 Depending on your tax bracket, owning a home is often less expensive than renting, after counting the value of your mortgage interest tax deduction.
 Interest payments on a mortgage below $750,000 are tax-deductible, and we will help you evaluate the tax advantages of various loan scenarios and share this information with your tax consultant so you will know how much that deduction is worth in your case.

 To find the loan program that is right for you, we will need to evaluate your monthly household income, current assets and savings, as well as any monthly obligations you may have for credit card payments, car payments, child support, etc. These pre-qualification factors, along with the report of your credit score, will determine how much house you can afford and what interest rate you will pay for financing.
 It is also important to let us know what your future goals are, because this will help narrow down which loan option is the best fit for your long-term needs.